J. Robert Oppenheimer: Final years

-Oppenheimer was a chain smoker who was diagnosed with throat cancer in late 1965.
+In late 1965, Oppenheimer was diagnosed with throat cancer, likely caused by chain smoking cigarettes for much of his life.
 After inconclusive surgery, he underwent unsuccessful radiation treatment and chemotherapy late in 1966.
-He fell into a coma on February 15, 1967, and died at his home in Princeton, New Jersey, on February 18, aged 62.
+On February 18, 1967, he died in his sleep at his home in Princeton, aged 62 years.
 A memorial service was held a week later at Alexander Hall on the campus of Princeton University.
-The service was attended by 600 of his scientific, political and military associates that included Bethe, Groves, Kennan, Lilienthal, Rabi, Smyth and Wigner.
-His brother Frank and the rest of his family were also there, as was the historian Arthur M. Schlesinger, Jr., the novelist John O'Hara, and George Balanchine, the director of the New York City Ballet.
+The service was attended by 600 of his scientific, political, and military associates, including Bethe, Groves, Kennan, Lilienthal, Rabi, Smyth, and Wigner.
+His brother Frank and the rest of his family were there, as was the historian Arthur M. Schlesinger Jr., the novelist John O'Hara, and George Balanchine, the director of the New York City Ballet.
 Bethe, Kennan and Smyth gave brief eulogies.
-Oppenheimer's body was cremated and his ashes placed in an urn.
-His wife took the ashes to St. John and dropped the urn into the sea, within sight of the beach house.
+Oppenheimer's body was cremated and his ashes placed in an urn, which Kitty dropped into the sea within sight of the Saint John beach house.